EleutherAI/vqgan-clip/src/readme.md

 curl -L -o checkpoints/vqgan_imagenet_f16_16384.ckpt -C - 'https://heibox.uni-heidelberg.de/d/a7530b09fed84f80a887/files/?p=%2Fckpts%2Flast.ckpt&dl=1' #ImageNet 16384
 ```

-Now you can run `python generate.py -p "A painting of an apple in a fruit bowl"`
+You are now ready to go!
+Try `python generate.py -p "A painting of an apple in a fruit bowl".

-If your computer cannot find `taming-transformers` or `CLIP`, check to make sure that the corresponding directories are not empty.
-If they are empty, clone the necessary repository.